resonancellc/pulse-doc/source/pulse2/config/config_package_server.rst

 mount_point        The API mount point                                                                                                     yes      /imaging_api uuid               The package server UUID.
-You can use the uuidgen command to compute one.                                                no base_folder        Base folder where Pulse 2 imaging sub directories are contained.                                                        yes      /var/lib/pulse2/imaging bootloader_folder  Where bootloader (and bootsplash) is stored, relative to "base_folder"                                                  yes      bootloader cdrom_bootloader   The CD-ROM boot loader file.
-It is used to create bootable restoration CD/DVD.                                          yes      cd_boot bootsplash_file    The imaging menu (GRUB menu) backgroung image, in XPM format.                                                           yes      bootsplash.xpm bootmenus_folder   Where boot menus are generated / being served, relative to "base_folder"                                                yes      bootmenus diskless_folder    Where kernel, initrd and other official diskless tools are stored, relative to "base_folder"                            yes      diskless diskless_kernel    Name of the diskless kernel to run, relative to "diskless_folder"                                                       yes      kernel diskless_initrd    Name of the diskless initrd to boot (core), relative to "diskless_folder"                                               yes      initrd diskless_initrdcd  Name of the diskless initrd to boot (add on to boot on CD), relative to "diskless_folder"                               yes      initrdcd
+You can use the uuidgen command to compute one.                                                no base_folder        Base folder where Pulse 2 imaging sub directories are contained.                                                        yes      /var/lib/pulse2/imaging bootloader_folder  Where bootloader (and bootsplash) is stored, relative to "pxe_bootloader"                                               yes      ../bootloader cdrom_bootloader   The CD-ROM boot loader file.
+It is used to create bootable restoration CD/DVD.                                          yes      cd_boot bootsplash_file    The imaging menu backgroung image, in PNG format.                                                                       yes      bootsplash.png bootmenus_folder   Where boot menus are generated / being served, relative to "base_folder"                                                yes      bootmenus diskless_folder    Where kernel, initrd and other official diskless tools are stored, relative to "pxe_bootloader"                         yes      ../davos diskless_kernel    Name of the diskless kernel to run, relative to "diskless_folder"                                                       yes      kernel diskless_initrd    Name of the diskless initrd to boot (core), relative to "diskless_folder"                                               yes      initrd diskless_initrdcd  Name of the diskless initrd to boot (add on to boot on CD), relative to "diskless_folder"                               yes      initrdcd